darwinz/data-structures-and-algorithms/README.md

 ![Actions Status](https://github.com/darwinz/data-structures-and-algorithms/workflows/GitHub%20Actions/badge.svg)

-This repo is a compilation of some data structures and algorithms in various programming languages
+This repository is a compilation of some data structures and algorithms in various programming languages.

 ## Data Structures